thousandeyes/appd-integration-reference/custom-monitor/readme.md

 APPDYNAMICS_AGENT_NODE_NAME=thousandeyes
 ```

-Set `APPDYNAMICS_AGENT_APPLICATION_NAME` to the application name of an application in AppDynamics.
+Set `APPDYNAMICS_AGENT_APPLICATION_NAME` to the name of an application in AppDynamics.

 Set `APPDYNAMICS_AGENT_TIER_NAME` and `APPDYNAMICS_AGENT_NODE_NAME` to `thousandeyes`.
 This is the default recommended, but can be changed if desired.
 The ThousandEyes monitor will appear under the specified application as a `thousandeyes` Java tier.

-Note that custom metrics only allow associating a Machine Agent with a **single application** in AppDynamics.
-When writing metrics to an app you're monitoring in AppDynamics, we recommend using the following metric template:
+Note that custom metrics only allow associating a machine agent with a _single application_ in AppDynamics.
+When you write metrics to an app you're monitoring in AppDynamics, we recommend using the following metrics template:

 * `name=Custom Metrics|thousandeyes|{tier}|{testName}|{agent}|{metricname},value={metricvalue}`

-These will appear under the application's metrics under each tier that we're generating metrics for.
+These will appear under the application's metrics, under each tier that we're generating metrics for.

-In some cases, you may want to use a single machine agent monitor to stream data for *multiple applications*.
+In some cases, you may want to use a single machine agent monitor to stream data for _multiple applications_.
 In this scenario, you can consider creating a "dummy application" in Appdynamics and associating the machine agent with that application.
-This will not be the same app as the apps you're monitor.
+This will not be the same app as the apps you're monitoring.
 Using a dummy application will allow collecting metrics for multiple applications using a single ThousandEyes monitor machine agent.
-In this case you will most likely want to use the following metric template (note the added `{app}`:
+In this case, you will most likely want to use the following metric template (note the added `{app}`):

 * `name=Custom Metrics|thousandeyes|{app}|{tier}|{testName}|{agent}|{metricname},value={metricvalue}`

-Note the addition of the `{app}` variable, allowing multiple applications (as specified in the ThousandEyes test metadata) to report data under the same machine agent / dummy app.
+Note the addition of the `{app}` variable, allowing multiple applications (as specified in the ThousandEyes test metadata) to report data under the same machine agent/dummy app.

 ### Monitor Config XML

 The **monitor.xml** does not need to be modified.
 The only reason to modify it would be to change the execution to `continuous` mode.
 This requires updating the Python code to run continuously and should use the `metric-period`/`TE_METRIC_PERIOD` configuration value.

 ### Additional Machine Agent Settings

 The following machine agent environment settings may also need to be configured.
-However, if running on an existing Machine Agent these should already be set:
+However, if running on an existing machine agent, these should already be set:

 * APPDYNAMICS_AGENT_ACCOUNT_NAME
 * APPDYNAMICS_AGENT_ACCOUNT_ACCESS_KEY